 - Ayeesha Rai – National Network of Sex Workers

-- Daisy David – National Counsel for People Living with HIV/AIDS
+- Daisy David – National Coalition of People Living with HIV in India

-- Daxa Patel – National Counsel for People Living with HIV/AIDS
+- Daxa Patel – National Coalition of People Living with HIV in India

 - Mona Balani – National Coalition of People Living with HIV in India